LIBRARIAN IV (DEPARTMENT HEAD)

 DISTINGUISHING FEATURES OF THE CLASS

-The work involves responsibility for planning, directing and coordinating operations of a major Library unit, division or service such as the Central Library or multiple branch libraries, which participate in a library system serving a population of 250,000 or more.
+The work involves responsibility for planning, directing and coordinating operations of a major Library unit, division or services area in a library system serving a population of 250,000 or more.
 This class differs from that of other Librarian positions by virtue of its responsibility for administration of a large subdivision or budgetary unit of the County Library system.
 General direction is received from the Library Director with considerable leeway allowed for independent judgment concerning the administration of duties.
 General supervision is exercised over a number of Librarians III.
 Does related work as required.

 TYPICIAL WORK ACTIVITIES

-Plans and coordinates operations and services of library branch, divisions.
+Plans and coordinates operations and services of library branches or divisions.

 Recommends library policy, services and changes for divisions supervised.